bahmutov/cypress-examples/docs/index.md

 - check the parsed [JSON HTML attribute](./recipes/json-data-attribute.md)
 - check the [copyright year](./recipes/copyright-year.md)
 - confirm the element's text [ends with two decimals](./recipes/decimals.md)
+- waiting for the button to be [enabled before clicking](./recipes/disabled-button.md)

 ### Working with the window object